-The Ashmolean has worked in partnership with Worcestershire County Council, the Keil family, heritage groups and other local stakeholders, to transform Tudor House an historic house in the village of Broadway into a new museum: The Ashmolean at Broadway.
+The Ashmolean Museum Oxford, working in partnership with Worcestershire County Council, the Keil family and other local organisations, has transformed Tudor House in Broadway, Worcestershire, into an independent museum: The Ashmolean Museum Broadway.

 Cotswolds.Info is proud of being the first Founding Corporate Sponsor